 When choosing what child care is right for you little one, it is important to consider more than just cost; quality and comfort is equally important to your child’s well-being.
 If you want to make sure that your child gets the best care, here are some of our tips for how to find the best quality child care.

-There are tons of places you can go to find information about quality child care.
-Start by looking for centres near you, but don’t hesitate to look in surrounding areas if that fits your schedule or budget—you may not have to settle for what’s closest!
+There are plenty of places you can go to find information about the best childcare options available to you.
+Start by looking for centres in your local area, but don’t hesitate to look in any area that fits your schedule or budget—you may not have to settle for what’s closest.

 A good first step is to talk with friends who work in education and see if they know any great places nearby.
 If you want to get more personal, try calling up some parents you know who send their kids there, and ask them how their children are doing at the school/childcare facility.